england00/supervisor_node/README.md

 - **(A, M, ET) → (ES)**: a severe fault occurs;
 - **(ES) → (ET)**: the severe fault is resolved, and the node entered ES state from A or ET;
 - **(ES) → (M)**: the severe fault is resolved, and the node entered ES state from M.

+## Demo
+Within the repository, two additional nodes are included for demonstration purposes:
+- [State Selector](src/state_selector.cpp), which simulates state transitions of the FSM invoked externally;
+- [Failure Simulator](src/failure_simulator.cpp), that provides some possibily errors the system can face with, stimulating respective responses by the machine.

+In addition, there is also a [Launch File](launch/demo.py) for calling the execution of all the three nodes together with just a single command.